Top 8+ Best Road Bike Saddles: (May 2019)

 The fabric scoop is an increasingly popular saddle.
 It’s a good aftermarket upgrade choice.
 Different versions are available – this one is aimed at leisure commuter and off-road riders who adopt an upright position.
 So it has three gel inserts covering the three main pressure points.

-The seat is made from durable waterproof microfiber which makes it very practical because it doesn’t absorb water and wipes clean.
+The seat is made from a durable waterproof microfiber which makes it very practical because it doesn’t absorb water and wipes clean.
 And it doesn’t scuff very easily either.

 So everything being considered, the scoop is super comfy, well made, sleek and a good value saddle for those with a wider sit bone.